loganmatson/Student-Activity-Dashboard/README.md

 <h3>7.
 Teaching Assistant (TA):</h3>
 <p>Stores details about TAs and connects them with both a Course and a supervising Professor.
 TAs are assigned to specific courses to assist with course-related activities.</p>

 <h3>8.
 Faculty:</h3>
 <p>Represents faculty departments, such as "Science" or "Humanities," with which Professors are affiliated.
-Helps categorize professors and organize them under specific academic divisions.</p>
+Helps categorize professors and organize them under specific academic divisions.
+Also can help seperate their administrative duties versus their teaching ones</p>

 <h3>9.
-Course Materials:</h3>
-<p>Includes information about materials used for each course, like textbooks, slides, or other resources.
-Links directly to specific courses and includes material type and title.</p>

-<h3>10.
 Assignment, Exam, and Quiz:</h3>
 <p>Store details about assessments, including titles, points possible, and dates.
 Linked to the Enrollment entity, allowing each assessment to be associated with a particular student’s course enrollment.</p>

 <h2>Supported Data:</h2>